neburtron/Lord-Game/README.md

 # Lord-Game

 Lord Game is a proof of concept for the implementation of Large Language Models (LLMs) in story generator games.
-Story Generator games are a particular genre where a complex world is simulated, the player is given some role in this world, and their job is to interact with it.
+Story Generator games are a particular genre where a complex world is simulated, the player is given some role in this world, and the fun comes from the player doing whatever they want.
 Think Minecraft, Rimworld, games produced by Paradox Interactive, etc. The idea is to use LLMs and their emergent creativity and flexibility, to further player agency.

 This proof of concept is hugely inspired by the game Sort the Court, a story-based, no-stakes, relaxing game where you are tasked with being the king, and responding yes or no to people asking for your rulings.
 This project replaces that binary choice with a textbox.
 (It's gonna be more than a chatbot I swear)

 This is not a story game, it is a story generation game.
 I denounce anyone who wants to replace artists with by-design derivative algorithms, as the pursuit and creation of art is only meaningful for someone who can experience its majesty.
 This is a game that uses LLMs as an algorithm for its emergent properties of reason and decision-making.
 It is an early proof of concept and uses Sort the Court as inspiration because of its simplicity.

-I have not seen all that much LLM integration in gaming, and for games where player agency and the world reacting to it are the essence of their gameplay, it seems like an innovation waiting to happen.
-Although in this early stage of development, this is a step away from yet another glorified chatbot, the goal is to push for more complexity and structure for something that is still a game, while letting the player do almost anything within reason, their character's abilities, and setting.

 ## Instalation Instructions